 The mission of the Faculty of Nursing and Health Science is to improve the health status of people with cancer through educating and up-skilling qualified nurses in the best oncologic and palliative care practice.
 They will develop the ability to provide good quality, evidence-based, comprehensive assessment, and care, be committed to quality improvement and accountability, use clinical judgment to apply evidence-based approaches to improve the outcomes of people with cancer and their families.
-A holistic and compassionate approach focusing on the physical, emotional, and spiritual needs of patients will be embraced and modeled.
+A holistic and compassionate approach focusing on the physical, emotional, and spiritual needs of patients will be embraced and modelled.
 In addition, students will advance the science of cancer by using and participating in research.

-The Objectives of the program:
+The Objectives of the program